-The quarter over quarter increase in electric revenues is primarily due to higher recovery of purchased commodity costs driven by an increase in price and higher sales for resale.
-Further impacting the revenue increase is the PSC approval in the 2021 Rate Order for the recovery of lost financial charges which have been suspended to alleviate financial hardship on customers due to the COVID-19 pandemic.
-Partially offsetting these increases are higher NRAs related to Customer Complaint and Customer Satisfaction Survey index above and below the PSC prescribed target for 2022.
+The quarter and year over year increases in electric revenues is primarily due to higher recovery of purchased commodity costs driven by an increase in price and higher sales for resale.
+Further impacting the revenue increase is the PSC approval in the 2021 Rate Order for the recovery of lost finance charges which have been suspended to alleviate financial hardship on customers due to the COVID-19 pandemic.
+Partially offsetting these increases were higher incentives earned in 2021 based on achieving certain targets and milestones associated with energy efficiency as provided in the 2018 Rate Order.